5 Quick and Easy Ways to Boost Your Home’s Appeal

 Banner photo credit: Hal Tearse from Pixabay

-What does "off market" mean in the Twin Cities?
+What does "off market" mean?

-Temporarily Not Available for Showing (TNAS)
+Temporarily Not Available for Showing (TNAFS)

 Heidi Swanson is a Realtor® based in St. Paul, Minnesota.
 She writes a blog to share information on variety of topics including buying, selling, market conditions, homeownership trends, local events and more.
 Reach her at heidi@lyndenrealty.com or 651-503-1540.